-On most deliveries, customers will upload their IDs to the DoorDash app and DoorDash will verify they are of legal drinking age and have valid ID using our age-verification software.
-Otherwise, Dashers will scan or manually enter the recipient's government ID to verify they're of legal drinking age, following the required steps in the DoorDash app.
+Next: safety and legal checks.
+Dashers will scan the front of a recipient’s government ID to verify their identity before handing off and completing the delivery, following the required enhanced two-step verification process through the DoorDash app.
 Legally, Dashers can't deliver the order if the customer is underage in that jurisdiction, their ID is expired, the photo doesn't match the person, or they appear to be intoxicated — helping to ensure compliance and safety all around.

 More tips for alcohol delivery success